GeoMOER/moer-mpg-geoai/docs/units/_unit01/unit01-07_assignment_1_2.md

 Implement and check working environment setup

-1. After reading the Learning Material (LM) answer the following three questions in maximal three concise sentences:
-	* Why do we need artificial intelligence in geo science?
-	* What is the difference between neighborhood, proximity and distance?
-	* Give three examples of Nature's contributions to people (NCPs).
 1. Set up and check the basic working environment as explained in the previous exercise.
 1. Check if the installation of `tensorflow` and `keras` was successful.
 Copy the following script from the vignette "Getting Started with Keras" into the editor and execute it step by step.
 Compare the results with the vignette.
 <script src="https://gist.github.com/uilehre/7e70cba9f3a9fa4a57ea2ea2cfc6d616.js"></script>